 - 1. The hospital or inpatient unit is licensed by the appropriate state agency that approves healthcare facility licensure. - 2.
 There is documentation that the member's history and physical examination with medical clearance is completed within 24 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
 There is documentation of drug screens and relevant lab tests upon admission and as clinically indicated. - 4.
 The attending physician is a psychiatrist or addictionologist and is responsible for diagnostic evaluation within 24 hours of admission.
 The physician or physician extender provides daily medical management and evaluation services with documentation.
 The physician must be available 24 hours a day, seven days per week. - 5.
-After a multidisciplinary assessment, an individualized treatment plan using evidencebased concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
+After a multidisciplinary assessment, an individualized treatment plan using evidence- based concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
 Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or psychiatric conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure - 6.
 The member and/or family member should be made aware of FDA-approved Medication Assisted Treatments (MAT) available.
 The facility should document informed consent including the risks and benefits of MAT treatment as well as the risks of no MAT treatment.
-MAT is defined as the provision of medications during rehabilitation, not only withdrawal management strategies. - 7.
+MAT is defined as the provision of medications in any level of care and includes use of medicine in an ongoing care plan to reduce cravings and relapse. - 7.
 Treatment programing includes documentation of at least one individual counseling session weekly or more as clinically indicated. - 8.
-There is documentation that the member is evaluated daily by a licensed behavioral health practitioner. - Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within 24 hours of admission. - 10.
-On-site registered nursing care is available 24 hours a day 7 days a week with full capabilities for all appropriate interventions in medical and behavioral health emergencies that occur on the unit. - 11.
+There is documentation that the member is evaluated daily by a licensed behavioral health practitioner. - 9.
+Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within 24 hours of admission. - 10.
+On-site registered nursing care is available 24 hours a day, seven days a week with full capabilities for all appropriate interventions in medical and behavioral health emergencies that occur on the unit. - 11.
 Mental health and medical services are available 24 hours per day, seven days per week, either on-site or off-site by arrangement. - 12.
 On-site licensed clinical staff are available 24 hours a day, seven days a week adequate to supervise the member's medical and psychological needs.